-Join Joe Dolson for an in-depth discussion in this video Accessible navigation: The main menu, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video Accessible navigation: The main menu, part of WordPress: Accessibility.

 - Let's talk about your WordPress Themes Main Menu.…The ideal main menu is a pretty simple thing.…Every element on it can receive keyboard focus.…And every time that element receives focus,…you can clearly see that focus.…Before the theme comes to your website,…the menu is very accessible.…For every element, you can clearly see focus.…For every element, you can clearly navigate to it…so that you can get to every item.…

 Before the theme is designed, your menu is accessible.…The only thing your designer can do…is potentially break that accessibility.…The goal is to have an attractive but still functional menu.…On the functional side, WordPress…is providing natural, acceptable, accessible semantics…and simple, straightforward text links.…These are accessible.…Now you have to add on your custom designs…and your custom behaviors so that this menu…will function and look the way you want it to in your theme.…